 Around 1,700 police on London streets for major pro-Palestine protest

-Hundreds of police officers will be on duty in the capital on Saturday as people attending a pro-Palestine protest who “intentionally push the limit” on placards and slogans are warned they face arrest.
+Hundreds of police officers are on duty as a huge crowd of activists descended on the capital for a pro-Palestine march on Saturday afternoon.

-Hundreds of thousands of protesters are expected to gather at Bank Junction, in central London, at midday on Saturday as part of a global day of action for Palestine involving 30 countries, the Palestine Solidarity Campaign (PSC) said.
+Hundreds of thousands of protesters gathered at Bank Junction at midday as part of a global day of action for Palestine involving 30 countries, the Palestine Solidarity Campaign (PSC) said.

 The seventh National March for Palestine will also feature an appearance by Little Amal, a giant puppet of a Syrian child refugee, which will join a group of Palestinian children.